 This Yoga Pod training is a vibrant learning experience that includes a well-rounded background of the ancient principles of yoga blended with modern asana perspectives.
 During this program, you will learn a multitude of tools and resources to apply to your personal yoga practice and to put into play as a professional yoga teacher.
 You will gain knowledge of teaching best practices and learn skills that apply directly to teaching dynamic yoga classes.
 This program is designed to meet and exceed the standards of a Yoga Alliance 200-hour RYT certified program.
 Upon completion and receipt of your certification, you may register with Yoga Alliance to receive your RYT designation and market yourself to the greater yoga community as a yoga teacher.

 In order to receive certification, you must meet all teacher training requirements.
+Attendance requirement must be met to receive your certification.
+These policies and expectations are covered on opening night.
+Please be aware if you miss too many sessions. you will not be eligible for graduation.
 Your participation in this training does not guarantee you a teaching position at Yoga Pod.

 Journal — Keep track of your experience.
 A journal can be an incredibly effective way to measure small changes.
 Most of the information / presentation material will be recorded for later viewing and/ or posted on our learning platform.
 Choose to keep track of those ideas that create impressions and imprint deeply into your experience.